esikm/Pillow/docs/handbook/image-file-formats.rst

 .. versionadded:: 1.1.4

-PIL reads Quake2 WAL texture files.
+PIL2 reads Quake2 WAL texture files.

-Note that this file format cannot be automatically identified, so you must use the open function in the :py:mod:`~PIL.WalImageFile` module to read files in this format.
+Note that this file format cannot be automatically identified, so you must use the open function in the :py:mod:`~PIL2.WalImageFile` module to read files in this format.

 By default, a Quake2 standard palette is attached to the texture.
 To override